 In this Raspberry Pi MYSQL tutorial, we will be showing you how to install and configure the MySQL server on your Pi.

-MySQL is one of the world’s most popular relational database system and is a common inclusion in most LAMP ( Linux, Apache, MYSQL, and PHP) stacks.
+MySQL is one of the world’s most popular relational database systems and is a common inclusion in most LAMP ( Linux, Apache, MYSQL, and PHP) stacks.
 It is one of the pieces of technology that helps drive the modern web.

 A database such as MYSQL is often a key component of dynamic websites and is one of the best ways of storing data for web applications.